tcibinan/flaxo/README.md

 ## TODO-list

-- **todo:** The ability to init a flaxo course from the existing repository.
+- Flaxo course initiation from the existing repository.
-- **todo:** Transparent api to get course statistics in json, csv, xls formats.
+- Course statistics downloading in csv, xls formats.
+- Docker image of the flaxo system.
+- Include test coverage to flaxo repository codacy analysis.

 ## Credits